-The two most important functions of cost accounting are cost control and cost reduction.
+One of the major concern of the enterprise is to maximize the profit, which is possible only through decreasing the cost of production.
+For this purpose, two efficient tools are used by the management, i.e. cost control and cost reduction.
 Cost Control is a technique which provides the necessary information to the management that actual costs are aligned with the budgeted costs or not.
-Cost Reduction is a technique used to save the unit cost of the product without compromising its quality.
-Now, you can see the differences between cost accounting and cost control below:
+Conversely, Cost Reduction is a technique used to save the unit cost of the product without compromising its quality.

 Content: Cost Control Vs Cost Reduction